-- 1. Zoning in the vicinity: Properties in the vicinity are zoned UR, URSO, RA2.5 and RA5. - 2.
-Development of the subject property and resource characteristics of open space area: The property is currently undeveloped but the owners plan to build a residence in the southeast corner in the near future.
+- 1. Zoning in the vicinity: Properties in the vicinity are zoned RA5. - 2.
+Development of the subject property and resource characteristics of open space area: The property is currently undeveloped except for an access road but the owners plan to build a residence in the near future.
 The open space portion of the property consists of a mix of coniferous and deciduous trees and mostly native shrubs and plants.
-Some areas of the enrolling forest are impacted by invasive species, mostly notably Himalayan Blackberry, which the owners need to control via the implementation of an approved forest stewardship plan.
-There is also a small grassy area in the northwest corner of the property that the owners intend to reforest (and thus be able to enroll it).
-Additionally, there is a portion of Class III wetland located in the northwest corner of the property along the west property line. - 3.
+Additionally, there is a small Class III wetland located in the center of the property south of the access road. - 3.
 Site use: The property will be used for a single family residence. - 4.
 Access: The property is accessed from SE 448th Street. - 5.
-Appraised value for 2018 (based on Assessor's information dated 5/20/2019):
+Appraised value for 2018 (based on Assessor's information dated 5/22/2019):

-Parcel #222006-9212 Land Improvements Total
+Parcel #182507-9032 Land Improvements Total

-Appraised value \$344,000.00 \$0.00 \$344,000.00
+Appraised value \$401,000.00 \$0.00 \$401,000.00

-Tax applied \$3,730.82 \$0.00 \$3,730.82
+Tax applied \$4,389.42 \$0.00 \$4,389.42

-NOTE: This value is presently impacted by the land's participation in the PBRS program (RCW 84.34), which is reflected in the land's current and lower taxable value of \$78,133 (tax applied \$847.38).
-Participation in PBRS reduces the appraised land value for the portion of the property enrolled resulting in a lower taxable value.
+NOTE: This value is presently impacted by the land's participation in the Timber land program (RCW 84.34), which is reflected in the land's current and lower taxable value of \$9,978 (tax applied \$109.22).
+Similar to the Timber land program, participation in PBRS reduces the appraised land value for the portion of the property enrolled resulting in a lower taxable value.